 PG tips are passionate about making tea as tasty as it can be.
 And they’re one of the most recognised brands in the UK, having been a staple in people’s kitchen cupboards since the early 20th century.
-They’re also pioneers of sustainability, and in 2007 became the first major UK tea brand to sell fully Rainforest Alliance certified teas.
+They’re also pioneers of sustainability, and in 2007 became the first major UK tea brand to sell all Rainforest Alliance certified teas.

 PG tips’ story